-Due southeast of Tacoma, Kapowsin Lake is a fairly large lake with Pierce County’s largest annual stocking of rainbow trout.
+Due southeast of Tacoma, Lake Kapowsin is a fairly large lake with Pierce County’s largest annual stocking of rainbow trout.

 The lake has good opportunities to fish for largemouth bass and rock bass, too, as well as schooling game fish like black crappie and yellow perch.

-At about 500 acres, Kapowsin Lake can support a sizable number of rainbow trout.
+At about 500 acres, Lake Kapowsin can support a sizable number of rainbow trout.